 8. Do Not Engage in Activities

-Most hostels (especially Base) will offer Free City Activities as well as Tours at discounted prices.
-Never Ever take part in these activities.
-Visit the sights on your own – this way you can do what you want when you want and do not have to waste time partaking in useless conversation.
+Most hostels in Australia and New Zealand tend to offer free daily activities that are a great way to meet other travellers and explore the area.
+Do not engage in these activities.
+Visit the sights on your own – this way you can do what you want when you want and do not have to waste time partaking in conversations with boring backpackers from across the globe.

 9. Take Over Your Room

-You like to travel heavy – hiking boots, flip flops, waterproof hiking boots, ankle support hiking boots, a tent (for lonesome camping trips deep in the forest with no one else around), plus your collection of jackets, tramping gear & socks.
+You like to travel heavy – 3 different types of hiking boots for varying weather conditions and landscapes, flip flops, a tent (for lonesome camping trips deep in the forest with no one else around), a roll up travel mattress, plus your collection of jackets, tramping gear & thick waterproof socks.
 To avoid making friends with those in your dorm – do not be afraid to take up as much space as possible... use all of the coat hooks, take up every inch of free carpet & if asked to move your stuff – refuse!

 10. Hygiene – ignore it!